 Press Pause anytime to pause the mission, and play to resume the mission.

-To learn more about our enterprise solutions, including mission collaboration, flight analytics and more please contact us at firstname.lastname@example.org
+To learn more about our enterprise solutions, including mission collaboration, data processing and AI solutions, please contact us at firstname.lastname@example.org.